mori-b/aioconnectors/README.md

 <a name="chat"></a>
 ### 9.Funny embedded chat

 A simple chat using aioconnectors is embedded.
-It allows you to exchange messages, files and directories easily between 2 Linux stations.
+It allows you to exchange messages, files and directories easily between 2 Linux or Mac stations.
 It is encrypted, and supports authentication by prompting to accept connections.
 It is not a multi user chat, but more of a tool to easily transfer stuff between your computers.